Moving Guides · Costs

 Apples-to-apples checklist

-• Same packing scope (full pack, partial, none)
+• Same packing scope: full pack, partial, or none

-• Same accessorials included (stairs, long carry, shuttle)
+• Same accessorials named: stairs, long carry, shuttle, storage-in-transit

 • Same delivery window length